flammie/omorfi/README.md

 ## Downloading and further information

 Omorfi is currently hosted at github.
-[Omorfi's github pages](https://github.com/flammie/omorfi) contain most of the important information about omorfi: wiki for additional documentation, version control system for source codes, bug tracker for reporting bugs, and the stable releases as convenient packages.
+[Omorfi's github repository](https://github.com/flammie/omorfi) contain most of the important information about omorfi: version control system for source codes, bug tracker for reporting bugs, and the stable releases as convenient packages.
+[Omorfi's gh-pages site](https://flammie.github.io/omorfi) contain further information not found in this README.

 ## Dependencies